LotharukpongJS/LotharukpongJS.github.io/docs/_posts/2023-09-18-evolutionary-transcriptome.markdown

 To do this

-Step 1: normalise the gene abundance matrix (e.g. raw TPM `TPM.mat`) to have a total probability of 1 for each sample.
+Step 1: normalise the gene abundance matrix (e.g. raw TPM `TPM.mat`) to have a sum total of 1 (since it is a probability) for each sample.

 {% highlight R %}
 TPM.norm <- apply(TPM.mat, 2, function(x) x/sum(x)) %>% as.data.frame()
 {% endhighlight %}

-Step 2: apply philentropy’s distance function using “jensen-shannon”.
-Here, we use the package [`philentropy`](https://drostlab.github.io/philentropy/index.html).
+Step 2: using the package [`philentropy`](https://drostlab.github.io/philentropy/index.html), we apply the `distance()` function using the method `jensen-shannon`.

 {% highlight R %}
 TPM.JSDiv <- philentropy::distance(t(TPM.norm), use.row.names = TRUE, method = "jensen-shannon")